 - Select the graphics card you want to switch to on your laptop.

 Choosing the integrated card would mean better power consumption but decreased performance, even with graphics-intensive programs.

 If you don’t use your PC for high-spec programs, you should select this option and prefer a longer-lasting battery.

-However, the integrated graphics card option will have excellent performance for all programs but will cost your laptop’s battery life.
+However, the integrated graphics card option will perform excellently for all programs but will cost your laptop’s battery life.

 Still, I don’t recommend you switch graphics cards manually like this since your laptop automatically optimizes its operations.
 Ensure to use this option only when it’s needed.